MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/add-multi-user-support.md

     ![Testing Multi-User Support in Unity Editor](../images/unity/run-example-mua.png)

 ## Building and Testing the UWP

 1. After following the steps outlined at the [Develop Creators Titles with Unity](configure-xbox-live-in-unity.md) tutorial, open the exported UWP solution in Visual Studio.

-2. Under the UWP project of your game, right click on the `package.appxmanifest.xml` file and choose **View Code**.
+2. Under the UWP project of your game, right-click the `package.appxmanifest.xml` file, and then click **View Code**.

 3. Under the `<Properties></Properties>` section, add the following which enables multi-user input for the app:
   `<uap:SupportedUsers>multiple</uap:SupportedUsers>`

-4. To test on Xbox, follow the documentation at the [Set up your UWP on Xbox development environment](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/development-environment-setup) tutorial.
+4. To test on Xbox, see [Set up your UWP on Xbox development environment](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/development-environment-setup).

 ## Using the other Xbox Live Prefabs with multiple Users